| Some

 achieving fame and fortune in the process, in one of the most

+astonishing rags-to-riches episodes in American letters.
 Spanning nearly a century of epochal change, from the Indian

 Wars to the Dust Bowl, Wilder’s dramatic life provides a unique